 Within 6 months of discovering that you have a problem, provided that is within 12 months of the incident.

-The Practice Manager will be pleased to deal with any complaint.
+The Quality Manager will be pleased to deal with any complaint.
 They will explain the procedure to you and make sure that your concerns are dealt with promptly.
 You can make your complaint:

-In person – ask to speak to a the Practice Manager
+In person – ask to speak to the Quality Manager

 In writing – some complaints may be easier to explain in writing - please give as much information as can, then send your complaint to the practice for the attention of The Practice Manager as soon as possible.